 God is real.
 He created the universe, the Earth, and everything in it (including you).
 He is the creator of life.
 As your creator and designer, He knows you, your mind, and your heart.
 He knows everything about you.
 He loves you (He is love), and He wants a relationship with you.

 Here’s the problem: there is distance between us and God.
 This separation exists because, whether we know it or not, we choose our own way of living instead of God’s way.
 This is called sin.
 Sin is choosing to say, think, or do things that are against God’s will.
 Everyone sins, without exception, and it keeps us from getting close to a good, pure, and perfect God.
-We cannot get rid of our sinfulness by our own efforts – not by trying to be a good person or performing good deeds.
-But sin must be acknowledged and dealt with in order for a relationship with God to begin.
+We cannot get rid of our sinfulness by our own efforts—not by trying to be a good person or doing good deeds.
+But sin must be dealt with in order for a relationship with God to begin.

 So, in order to restore the broken relationship with humanity, the Author wrote Himself into His own story…

 After He died, He came back from the dead three days later.
 This miracle proved that He had power over life and death, and confirmed the truth of all His teachings.
-He told us that whoever trusts Him will be given life – real life – and will one day live with Him forever in a paradise untainted by the sin that corrupts our world.
+He told us that whoever trusts Him will be given life—real life—and will one day live with Him forever in a paradise untainted by the sin that corrupts our world.
 He made a relationship possible again.
 His human name is Jesus (Yeshua in Hebrew).
-Many people often refer to Jesus as their “savior” because He literally saves us from the dire consequences of sin – which are destruction, death, and separation from the love and goodness of God.
+Many people often call Jesus their “savior” because He literally saves us from the consequences of sin—which are destruction, death, and separation from the love and goodness of God.